 In 2020, there will be more active social media users than ever before, with a colossal 3.8 billion global users, which is just under half of the world’s population.

 With this notable growth in social media users – Snapchat’s users in the UK have steadily increased, too, according to Revive.
 Digital.
 In 2018, there were 13.6 million users, followed by 16.95 million in 2019.
-This year, Snapchat has surged in use, with 18.7 million users in the UK.
+This year, Snapchat has surged, with 18.7 million users in the UK.

 While this growth is positive for Snapchat, it is not among the top-performing social media channels in the UK, with Facebook comprising 44.8 million users, Instagram achieving 24.4 million users and even specialist platform LinkedIn surpassing 27.5 million users in 2020.